“A true maison de charme: pared-down style, a warm welcome and bags of character in a historic villa near Marina di Ragusa’s golden beach”

-If you're coming with children (under 2s and over 10s are accepted) - or you just want a little more space - opt for the Tower Room, a duplex sleeping 4 at the top of the villa.
+If you're coming with children - or you just want a little more space - opt for the Tower Room, a duplex sleeping 4 at the top of the villa.
 Its kingsize bed sits under swathes of sail-like white fabric, and steps lead up to a mezzanine with 2 single beds.

 Bathrooms throughout are small and rather plain but have everything you need: rain showers (no tubs), bidets, hairdryers, slippers and a selection of toiletries.
 Rooms also come with air conditioning, fans, flat-screen TVs, WiFi, mini-fridges, radios, fresh flowers and safe boxes.
 Further treats arrive at turndown in the form of spicy sweets and little cakes, but best of all is the complete silence at night: the hotel sits on a quiet side street, and effective sound-proofing ensured we didn’t hear a peep from beyond our room.